Skip to content

 2. If it is the first time for you to create a connector, select Apache IoTDB under the Data Persistence category.
 If you have already created connectors, select New Connector and then select Apache IoTDB under the Data Persistence category.

-• Username and Password: Enter the username and password for the Connector to access the Apache IoTDB server.
-Use default username root and default password root here.
+4. Enter the username and password for the connector to access the Apache IoTDB server.

 Create Rules